ethan-w-roland/AUNN/README.md

 ## Results

 Intrigued by Gwern's proposal, I spent a few hours this week creating a simple implementation.
-The results were interesting enough to post.
-With a toy dataset, there's evidence both of generalization to unseen indices and of the ability to use backprop to "condition" on input for sequence-prediction tasks.
+With a toy dataset, there's some evidence both of generalization to unseen indices and of the ability to use backprop to "condition" on input for sequence-prediction tasks.
 The dataset has the following format:

 `|bbb|aaa|aaa|aaa|aaa|ccc|ccc|bbb|aaa|bbb|ccc|bbb|bbb|bbb|aaa|bbb|ccc|....`